Eni signs deal for hydrogen production in Egypt

-July 8 (Reuters) - Eni (ENI.MI), state-owned Egyptian Electricity Holding Company (EEHC)and Egyptian Natural Gas Holding Company (EGAS) signed a deal to asses the feasibility of producing hydrogen in Egypt, the Italian energy group said in a statement on Thursday.
+(Reuters) - Eni, state-owned Egyptian Electricity Holding Company (EEHC)and Egyptian Natural Gas Holding Company (EGAS) signed a deal to asses the feasibility of producing hydrogen in Egypt, the Italian energy group said in a statement on Thursday.

 The move is part of Eni’s major overhaul launched last year to transition into renewables and taper off its oil and gas output.